Available on All Plans

 What kind of reminders and/or notifications do parents receive?

-- Reminder to join billing - admin wants to remind the parent to add a payment method
+Reminder to join billing - admin can send reminders for parents to add a payment method

-- Reminder to turn on autopay - admin wants to remind the parent to turn on autopay
+Reminder to turn on autopay - admin can send reminders for parents to turn on autopay